 When adding a new user or modifying an existing one there is now a button for adding a randomly generated API key.
 Previously keys had to be generated by other means and pasted into the user definition form.

-Faster JSON generation and changes to default values for certain concurrency parameters provide for better overall performance in a general a purpose application.
-As before those and many other parameters can be tweak in slashdb.ini file.
+Faster JSON generation and changes to default values for certain concurrency parameters provide for better overall performance in a general purpose application.
+As before those and many other parameters can be tweaked in slashdb.ini file.

 Support on StackOverflow